Bosch seeks to restore diesel reputation with new staff rules, technology

-FRANKFURT, April 25 (Reuters) - German auto supplier Robert Bosch announced on Wednesday a new code of conduct for staff and improved exhaust control technology, as it strives to draw a line under an emissions scandal that has tarnished the diesel car industry.
+FRANKFURT (Reuters) - German auto supplier Robert Bosch [ROBG.UL] announced on Wednesday a new code of conduct for staff and improved exhaust control technology, as it strives to draw a line under an emissions scandal that has tarnished the diesel car industry.

 Prosecutors in Stuttgart are probing several car brands and supplier Bosch for their suspected roles in using an engine control unit, EDC17, to cheat exhaust emissions tests.